cypher256/java-extension-pack/README.md

 <br>

 ## Community Server Connectors
 The JDK used to run the server for Servlet and Jakarta EE applications can be specified from the context menu > `Edit Server` > `vm.install.path`.
-[Hot Code Replace #137](https://github.com/redhat-developer/rsp-server-community/issues/137) (Hot Deploy) is [provisional supported](https://github.com/redhat-developer/vscode-rsp-ui/#provisional-project-structure-details) by manual mapping.
 <p>

 ![Servers View](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/servers.jpg)